-- 17.5.10 The Proposed Development will have separate connections to this infrastructure, by way of a new Above Ground Installation (AGI) to connect to the existing high pressure gas pipeline to the west, and a new bay within the existing electricity substation to the south both the AGI and new bay in the substation are not being applied for in the planning application for the Proposed Development (as they will be applied for by GNI and ESB Networks respectively) however the AGI and new bay in the substation and associated connections are assessed in this EIAR as part of the Overall Project Site. - 17.5.11 An additional electrical bay will be located within the existing electrical substation compound to allow the plant to export electricity to the electricity network.
-This ancillary infrastructure is assessed in the EIAR, but outside the scope of this planning application, and will be constructed by ESB Networks.
+- 17.5.10 The Proposed Development will have separate connections to this infrastructure, by way of a new Above Ground Installation (AGI) to connect to the existing high pressure gas pipeline to the west, and a new bay within the existing electricity substation to the south. - 17.5.11 An additional electrical bay will be located within the existing electrical substation compound to allow the plant to export electricity to the electricity network.
+This ancillary infrastructure is assessed in the EIAR and will be constructed by ESB Networks.
 A short-term power connection outage will be required to facilitate substation connection works. - 17.5.12 A new gas AGI will be created to deliver the required gas capacity for the Proposed Development.
 The facility will designed to Gas Network Ireland (GNI) specifications and will be similar in nature to the existing AGI on site.
-This ancillary infrastructure is assessed in the EIAR, but outside the scope of this planning application, and the detailed design of the AGI will be completed by GNI.
+This ancillary infrastructure is assessed in the EIAR and the detailed design of the AGI will be completed by GNI.
 It will include a pressure reduction station, preheating equipment, metering equipment and various shutoff and control valves.
 In the construction phase there will be a limited short outage to the gas supply for connection and commission of the expanded AGI infrastructure. - 17.5.13 In terms of significance, there will be a low sensitivity associated with these material assets.
 The magnitude of impact will be minor as there will be a minor change in utilities required.
 As a result, for this material asset, the significance of impact without mitigation will be Neutral or Slight.